(n) Provisions and contingencies

 (vii) The Company has not traded or invested in crypto currency or virtual currency during the current or previous year.

-This is the summary of significant accounting policies and other explanatory information referred to in our report of even date.
+This is the summary of material accounting policies and other explanatory information referred to in our report of even date.